Life Insurance Rates by Age

 Life Insurance Rates for Seniors Over 70 Life Insurance Rates for Seniors Over 70

-The following tables display universal life insurance rates by age, giving you an idea of typical premiums for $25,000 and $50,000 policies.
+The following tables display universal life insurance rates by age, including typical premiums for $25,000 and $50,000 policies up to age 100.

 MalesDeath BenefitDeath Benefit